mvrozanti/RAT-via-Telegram/README.md

 - Set up a new Telegram bot talking to the BotFather.
 - Copy the token and add it in the bottom of the script.
 - Clone this repository.
-- Install dependencies: `pip install -r requirements.txt`
+- Install dependencies: `pip install -r requirements.txt`.
+Dow
-- To run the script: `python TeleRAT.py`
+- To run the script: `python TeleRAT.py`.
-- Send messages to the bot!
+- Send commands to the bot!

 ### Commands: